List of Stargate SG-1 characters: Ancients

-The Ancients are the original builders of the Stargate network, who by the time of Stargate SG-1 have ascended beyond corporeal form into a higher plane of existence.
+The Ancients are the original builders of the Stargate network, who, by the time of Stargate SG-1, have ascended beyond corporeal form to a higher plane of existence.
 The humans of Earth are the "second evolution" of the Ancients.
 The Ancients (originally known as the Alterans) colonized the Milky Way galaxy millions of years ago and built a great empire.
 They also colonized the Pegasus galaxy and seeded human life there before being driven out by the Wraith.
 The civilization of the Ancients in the Milky Way was decimated millions of years ago by a plague and those who did not learn to ascend travelled to the Pegasus galaxy on board Atlantis.
 With few exceptions, the ascended Ancients respect free will and refuse to interfere in the affairs of the material galaxy.
-However their legacy is felt profoundly throughout the Stargate universe, from their technologies such as Stargates and Atlantis to the Ancient Technology Activation gene that they introduced into the human genome through interbreeding.
+However, their legacy is felt profoundly throughout the Stargate universe, from their technologies such as Stargates and Atlantis to the Ancient Technology Activation gene that they introduced into the human genome through interbreeding.